-[Everything has its special purpose]
+[Everything has its special season]

 Even when I was convinced that God was teaching me perseverance–to which I found myself delighted that I was still actually learning something–it wasn’t long before I forgot the lesson entirely in exchange for more self doubt.
 Again I was reminded to persevere.